 The Education & Student Affairs information desk (ESA) is the first point of contact for students (and prospective students).
 The information desk is located on the ground floor of the E&SA building: building 30a, at Jaffalaan 9A (main entrance on Mekelweg).
-The information desk includes representatives of the central Student Administration (SA) and the degree programme administration (SPA).
-The information desk can provide you with information about admission, enrolment, academic progress, administrative matters, international student mobility and other university-wide student facilities.
-This concerns general information which is readily available.
-For more specific matters, the information desk can tell students where to find the information they are looking for, or refer them on to an external organisation, for example in the field of housing or healthcare.
-The information desk also arranges for Campus Cards to be issued.

-The up-to-date opening hours can be found on the website.
+The information desk can provide you with information about admission, enrolment, academic progress, administrative matters, international student mobility, Campus Cards and other university-wide student facilities.
+The up-to-date opening hours, FAQs and more information about the services can be found on the website.